 The intuitive WYSIWYG web content authoring environment of CentricMinds enables the most non-technical authors to publish web content across both Intranet and website destinations like a champion.

-High-quality metadata is what allows users to discover and locate content they need.
+High-quality metadata is what allows users to discover and locate the content they need.
 Both SharePoint and CentricMinds support the creation and management of metadata, but CentricMinds takes metadata management to a whole new level allowing for the creation of complex content presentations driven by target audience, location, time and more.
 Metadata can also be triggered by workflows and content authoring activities.

 Your Intranet software should make it easy for even the most non-technical employees to design and create forms.
 CentricMinds allows users to create forms, publish them to web pages, and link these forms to workflows.
 Employees also have the option to create polls, surveys, HR forms and more.